armory/docs-cdaas/content/en/deployment/lambda/overview/index.md

       runtime: python3.10
 ```

+Be sure to view the [AWS Lambda Quickstart]({{< ref "get-started/lambda" >}}) and [config file reference]({{< ref "reference/deployment/config-file/artifacts" >}}) for additional examples.

 ### Strategies

 A deployment strategy is the method by which CD-as-a-Service deploys your changes to a target.
 Strategies can use different techniques to allow for rapid rollback should a problem be discovered, minimizing the impact of potential issues to a small subset of users.
 You could also use a strategy optimized for speed.

-For AWS Lambda, CD-as-a-Service supports a canary deployment strategy, which involves releasing a new software version to a small subset of users or systems while leaving the majority on the current version.
+For AWS Lambda deployments, CD-as-a-Service supports a canary deployment strategy, which involves releasing a new software version to a small subset of users or systems while leaving the majority on the current version.
 This strategy allows for real-world testing and monitoring of the new version's performance and stability.
 If the canary users experience positive results, the new version can be gradually rolled out to a wider audience.

 This example **routes 100% of traffic** to the **new version**.
 You’d use this `allAtOnce` strategy to initially deploy your function to AWS Lambda when the function does not exist in the AWS Lambda console. **This strategy is also useful in non-production environments such as staging.**